-CPR is a strong advocate for federal and state policies that support opportunities for real work for real wages for people with disabilities.
+CPR advocates for federal and state policies that allow people with disabilities opportunities for real work for real wages.

 CPR continues to monitor two rules establishing goals for the recruitment and hiring of people with disabilities for federal jobs.
 One rule, being implemented by the Equal Employment Opportunity Commission, requires federal agencies to adopt a goal to have 12% of its workforce be people with disabilities and 2% be people with targeted disabilities (including people with intellectual, developmental, or serious psychiatric disabilities).
 Agencies also must provide personal assistance services (help with activities of daily living like eating or using the restroom) as a reasonable accommodation.
 The second rule, which is being implemented by the US Department of Labor, sets a nationwide goal that 7% of the workers on federal contracts be people with disabilities.